autosit/autosit.github.io/_posts/2020-04-08-multisensor-eot.md

 |<img src="{{site.url}}/assets/gpeot.jpg" width="700"> |
 | <span style="color:#959595">Gaussian process EOT parametrization from Lopez (2019). </span>|

 Nevertheless, the time may be ripe for a breakthrough in maritime extended object tracking.
-Reasons for optimism and ambition include the following:
+There are reasons to be optimistic and ambitious:

-* Significant progress on EOT have been made by handful of research groups, in particular at Chalmers University in Sweden.
+* Significant progress on EOT has been made by handful of research groups, in particular at Chalmers University in Sweden.
 This includes a [general framework] for integration of EOT in the [Poisson Multi-Bernoulli Mixture (PMBM)] framework, which is the de facto gold standard for multi-target tracking.
 * The related problem of [simultaneous localization and mapping (SLAM)] has been extensively researched over the last decade.
 It may be possible to adapt techniques from SLAM to EOT (e.g., pose graph optimization).

 ## Scope